 One of the biggest selling points of the program is the teacher of all the video courses, Bob Tabor.
 The most recent customer survey showed overwhelmingly that people were drawn to Bob’s style and personality in his videos.
 So, our aim was to get him seen as soon as people landed on the home page.

 Our variation outperformed the original on the main call to action button above the fold by 66.3%.
 Significantly more people were choosing to check out the Curriculum page over the Plans and Pricing page.

 In fact, we saw a rise in visits to the Curriculum page overall without the call to action traffic factored in – meaning even if visitors chose not to click on the main button they were still more likely to visit that page.

 And, here’s the cool thing.
-Less people ended up visiting the Plans and Pricing page but we saw more sign ups to the yearly membership plan.
+Fewer people ended up visiting the Plans and Pricing page but we saw more sign-ups to the yearly membership plan.

 The upside in knowing what’s going on in your customer’s head